g-marcin/g-marcin/README.md

 For a few years Ive been a computer games freak and one day get intrested in more complex aspects of using computer.

-    My journey started while I was onboard the vessel working on repetitive tasks in port documents.
+    My journey started while I was onboard the vessel working on repetitive tasks in port documents and be passionate user of Nautical Charts and ECDIS UI/UX.

 Currently learning Javascript and React.